Backbeats (Saving Private Ryan) Saving Private Ryan (1998)

 16. [52m] Miller orders Caparzo to put the child back and Caparzo hesitates.
 (Escalation 1) ^b16

 Miller shouts for Caparzo to put the girl down; Caparzo holds her against his chest, telling her it is okay.
 A single rifle shot from a tower drops Caparzo into the rubble.
 Jackson moves to a covered position with his Springfield, calculates wind through the rain, and takes the German sniper with one round.
 Caparzo bleeds out trying to give Mellish ("Fish") a bloodstained letter for his father, asking him to copy it and send it on.
-The rule held; the calculus has now killed a named man in front of the squad.
 Accelerates the chain to the radar bunker and the midpoint.

-19. [68m] Miller delivers the mission/men monologue in the dark and Horvath answers with the only justification left. ^b19
+19. [68m] Miller delivers the mission/men monologue in the church and Horvath answers with the only justification left. ^b19

-Miller, eyes still closed, says aloud that with each man he kills he tells himself the loss bought two or three or ten or a hundred lives further down the line — that is how you rationalize the choice between the mission and the men, except this time the mission is a man.
-Horvath answers that he wouldn't trade ten Ryans for one Vecchio or one Caparzo.
-The calculus has been articulated and not refuted — the squad has only restored the calculus to the men's side of the ledger.
-The midpoint is twenty minutes away.
+In the same church bivouac, Miller tells Horvath that when he ends up killing one of his men he tells himself the loss saved the lives of two or three or ten or maybe a hundred others — that is how you rationalize the choice between the mission and the men, except this time the mission is a man4.
+Horvath answers that he wouldn't trade ten Ryans for one Vecchio or one Caparzo5.

-20. [72m] At dawn the squad spots radar antennas and a sandbagged MG nest at a small German position in the rain. ^b20
+20. [84m] The squad spots radar antennas and a sandbagged MG nest at a small German position in the rain. ^b20

 The squad argues — Reiben, then Mellish, then Horvath one beat behind — that they could move on.
 Miller refuses; the position will kill the next squad through.
-The calculus is being applied to a scene where its application is visibly costly; the men know it; they assemble the attack.
-The technique is intact and the cost is rising.
+The men assemble the attack.

 The squad takes the position with grenades and small arms; one German bolts and is taken; Wade is hit in the rush.
 The men carry him back into the rain on a poncho and lay him on the dirt, pressing their hands into the wound.
 Wade tells them where the morphine is and where to push and what is wrong with him as the wound floods his liver.
 He asks for more morphine; the men give it; he goes still.

 Reiben drops his pack on the dirt and announces he is leaving.
 Horvath pulls his sidearm.
 The German prisoner — soon to be nicknamed "Steamboat Willie" — kneels with his hands behind his head, mistranslating Upham's relayed words.
-Miller, half-turned away, asks aloud what the squad's pool is up to on his pre-war profession — three hundred dollars? — and then says he is a schoolteacher of English composition at Thomas Alva Edison High School in Addley, Pennsylvania, and his wife rose-prunes in the garden.
+Miller, half-turned away, asks aloud what the squad's pool is up to on his pre-war profession — three hundred dollars? — and then says he is a schoolteacher of English composition at Thomas Alva Edison High School in Addley, Pennsylvania, and that he coached the baseball team in the springtime.
 He says he tells himself with each man he loses that the loss bought two or three or ten or a hundred others down the line, and that with this mission the calculus does not work because the mission is a man.
 The squad stands down.
 Miller releases the prisoner and orders him to march toward American lines.
-The calculus has been named as the cost-bearer it is.
-The post-midpoint approach is not yet adopted, but the structural condition for it is in place.

 24. [96m] The squad walks on through wheat and Upham talks to himself about Emerson's "chant of the soldier." ^b24